olcf/olcf-user-docs/systems/spock_quick_start_guide.rst

 .. note::

-    Setting ``MPICH_SMP_SINGLE_COPY_MODE=CMA`` is required as a temporary workaround due to a known issue.
+    Setting ``MPICH_SMP_SINGLE_COPY_MODE=CMA`` is required as a temporary workaround due to a `known issue <https://docs.olcf.ornl.gov/systems/spock_quick_start_guide.html#olcfdev-138-gpu-aware-cray-mpich-can-cause-hang-in-some-codes>`__.
 Users should make a note of where they set this environment variable (if e.g., set in a script) since it should NOT be set once the known issue has been resolved.

 .. code:: bash